You can download a free PDF of all 5 Pentatonic Scale Positions used in this post by clicking here.

-Okay, so the red dots indicate the roots notes of the scale (which are A notes in this case as we’re in A minor pentatonic).
+Okay, so the red dots indicate the root notes of the scale (which are A notes in this case as we’re in A minor pentatonic).
 The blue dots represent the other notes in an A minor chord.

 The numbers indicate which fingers you should use to play the notes, 1 – index, 2 – middle, 3 -ring, 4 – pinkie.

 And yes, it may feel like an ordinary not-so-special-scale at the moment, but later on, with a backing track and some phrasing tips, you’ll fall in love like the rest of us.

 For now though, give that a wack and go up and down this shape for a while until it feels comfortable.

 Make sure you have this one firmly ingrained in your memory before you move onto the next of the pentatonic scale positions that improvising beginners should learn, otherwise you’re just gonna forget both.

 Learning that first one should hopefully be a walk in the park, so it’s time to move on to the 2nd position.